Adventure of the Dancing Men Analysis

 - By Cubitt when he first met them: I want to say first of all that, though I’m not a rich man, my people have been at Riding Thorpe for a matter of five centuries, and there is no better known family in the County of Norfolk.

-- Hilton’s reason for not pushing his wife: A promise is a promise.
+- Hilton’s reason for not pushing his wife to reveal her problem: A promise is a promise.

 - His wife’s reason for not telling him the truth: She has spoken about my old famiy, and our reputation in the county, and our pride in our unsullied honor.